Quantum Approximate Optimization of Integer Graph Problems and Surpassing Semidefinite Programming for Max-k-Cut

-The choice of mixer $U_M(\bm\beta_t)$ can have a major impact on QAOA performance.
+The choice of mixer $U_{M}(\bm\beta_t) = \bigotimes_{u=1}^nU_{M,u}(\bm\beta_t)$ can have a major impact on QAOA performance.
 In this work, we consider three mixers, summarized in \cref{fig:fig_set_up_Max_k_cutting}\textbf{ {(B)}}.
-All mixers we consider act identically on every qudit, so for brevity we write them as single-qudit operators.
-The first mixer, called the transverse field mixer, assumes that $k$ is a power of two, that the state of a qudit is encoded into $\log_2 k$ qubits via the binary encoding.
-The transverse field mixer is then generated by the Hamiltonian
+All mixers we consider act identically on every qudit, so for brevity we write them as single-qudit operators $U_{M,u}(\bm\beta_t)$.
+The first mixer, called the transverse field mixer, assumes that $k$ is a power of two and that the state of a qudit is encoded into $\log_2 k$ qubits via the binary encoding.
+The transverse field mixer is given by

 where $X_i$ is the Pauli-$X$ operator for qubit $i$.
 This mixer is a natural extension of the standard mixer for qubit-based QAOA, but has an $\mathrm{SU}(2)$ symmetry that has no relation to the Max-$k$-Cut problem.
 Next, we consider a mixer introduced in Ref.~\cite{bravyi2022hybrid}, defined as